andresinho20049/microservices-architecture-with-spring/oauth2-client-gateway/README.md

 * **High Performance:** WebFlux provides high performance and scalability, making it suitable for large-scale applications.
 * **Security:** Oauth2 authentication and rate limiting provide secure authentication and authorization for users.
 * **Flexibility:** Spring Cloud Gateway provides flexibility in configuring and managing APIs, making it suitable for diverse applications.

+## Using Eureka Server with Spring Cloud Gateway:
+Eureka Server is a service discovery mechanism that enables microservices to register and discover each other at runtime.
+When used in conjunction with Spring Cloud Gateway, Eureka Server provides several advantages:

+1.  **Decentralized Registration**: Eureka Server allows services to register themselves, enabling decentralized registration and making it easier to manage large-scale applications.
+2.  **Instance Discovery**: Eureka Server automatically detects instances of registered services, ensuring that only active instances are used in routing decisions.
+3.  **Load Balancing**: By actively monitoring and updating instance lists, Eureka Server facilitates load balancing and helps ensure that traffic is distributed efficiently.
+4.  **Automatic Fault Tolerance**: If an instance becomes unavailable, Eureka Server marks it as down, allowing Spring Cloud Gateway to route requests around the failing instance automatically.
+5.  **Enhanced Security**: By hosting service definitions and instance metadata in Eureka Server, Spring Cloud Gateway can enforce security-related obligations more effectively, such as authentication and authorization.

+To leverage these advantages, an application using Spring Cloud Gateway with Eureka Server would first need to register its services with Eureka Server.
+Then, when routing decisions are made, Spring Cloud Gateway would use the Eureka Server's list of active instances to determine the appropriate target for the request.

 ## Future Work
 *   **Implement Redis-based Session Store**: \